 Should ever be forgot!”

-In the year 1605, a man name Guido ‘Guy’ Fawkes and some angry chaps gather few kegs of gunpowder, and set out to blow up Parliament with the hopes of killing King James I.
+In the year 1605, a man named Guido ‘Guy’ Fawkes and some angry chaps gather few kegs of gunpowder, and set out to blow up Parliament with the hopes of killing King James I.

-5th November was the date set for the opening of Parliament.
+5th November was the date fixed for the opening of Parliament.
 The reason behind this dastardly plan was to cause unrest with the hopes the English Catholics would revolt.
 The Catholics at the time were upset with the ruthlessness of the severe laws for practising their religion.